gbaeke/fastmcp-auth/README.md

 -   **Asynchronous Communication**: Built on `asyncio` for efficient, non-blocking operations.
 -   **Progress Reporting**: The server's tool reports progress back to the client during execution.
 -   **Optional Authentication**: The client can bypass authentication for testing against an unsecured server.
+-   **Agent Implementation**: An agent that utilizes the FastMCP client to connect to tools on the server.

 ---